JudeYu99/academic-website/content/post/covid_19/index.md

 Apart from the drug candidates mentioned above, multiple clinical trials are already underway to evaluate the effects of other treatment options.
 More than 50 existing MERS and/or SARS inhibitors can be used to screen potential therapies for the treatment of new coronaviruses.
 Here, researchers summarize the ongoing therapeutic options that may lead us to combating the novel pathogen (Figure 9).

-{{< figure src="drugrepurposing.png" title="Figure 9 Overview of the repurposed therapeutic drugs undergoing clinical trial against COVID-19 in the context of host pathways and virus replication mechanisms" >}}
+{{< figure src="drugrepurposing.png" title="**Figure 9 Overview of the repurposed therapeutic drugs undergoing clinical trial against COVID-19 in the context of host pathways and virus replication mechanisms**" >}}

 #### 5.3 Computer-aided Drug Design (CADD)